-Schlumberger's common stock is primarily listed on the NYSE, where it is traded under the symbol "SLB."
-Schlumberger's common stock is also listed on the Euronext Paris, London and SIX Swiss stock exchanges.
+The principal United States market for Schlumberger's common stock is the NYSE, where it is traded under the symbol "SLB."
+Schlumberger's common stock is also traded on the Euronext Paris, London and SIX Swiss stock exchanges.

 Schlumberger has principal executive offices in Paris, Houston, London and The Hague.
 Its principal executive offices in the United States are located at 5599 San Felipe, 17th Floor, Houston, Texas 77056, and its telephone number is (713) 513-2000.